CTEP Program Description:

 Member's Specific Programming Responsibilities:

 GAP is a 4 story accessible building located on the West Side of St. Paul.
 A bus stop is nearby.
-The CTEP member would have a private office.
+The CTEP member would have an office shared with other staff.
 They would have their own iPhone, computer, email address.
-Free lunch is provided in the school cafeteria.
+Free breakfast and lunch is provided in the school cafeteria.
 The physical demands would be moderate but not significant.
 Teaching refugees and immigrants who have had significant trauma does require staff members to be centered, compassionate and curious.
 Emotionally, the CTEP member would need to be mature and caring.
 The intellectual demands require that the CTEP member be open to their own learning.
 The students will represent a range of abilities in terms of English, basic skills and knowledge of technology.
 The CTEP member will need to be curious about the needs of their students and have the flexibility to adjust based on that information.

 How to Apply